 - If you use consistent well-branded images, your current customers or people who saw your brand on social media will recognize you in search (and will feel more willing to click-through and buy)

 - You can achieve more brand visibility through more search result elements, beyond organic results, and generate traffic from image carousels and featured snippets

 There’s a lot of pieces to that puzzle, though.
 You cannot hope to succeed by chasing each individual opportunity.

 To achieve better organic search engine visibility through visual content, you will need to take a strategic approach.

 This is the main change you need to embrace from now own: Use images a lot.
 There should be a high-quality unique image on each old and new landing page of your site.

 Use images a lot (screenshots, flowcharts, photos, etc.) everywhere, from content to product pages and About us page.
-The more images you use, the more ranking and promotional opportunities you’ll uncover.
+The more images you use, the more your chance to rank higher on google.

 Venngage is a comprehensive visual marketing platform that can turn your whole strategy around helping you embrace visual marketing.
 Use the vast library of templates to create infographics, presentations, diagrams, mind maps, etc.

 Make it a mandatory step before publishing any new page: Login to Venngage and come up with visual asset ideas to be published together with your text content, for example: